marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Conditional text
 -----------------

 So far we have only tackled how to read the PHP variables and display them in he text field (e.g. $variable;), but sometimes we would like to display conditional text.
-For example we might have a bool variable that tells whether a participant is buyer or seller.
+For example we might have a variable that tells whether a participant is buyer or seller.
 We can achieve this task by a program element where you define:

 .. code:: php

 	if ($isBuyer) $buyerText="You are buyer"; else $buyerText="You are seller";

-Then you can output $buyerText; in the text box.
+Then you can enter and output $buyerText; in the text box.

 Element Reference
 ~~~~~~~~~~~~~~~~~